Smeg Milk Frother Review: is it pricey for a reason?

 This milk frother is compatible with all types of milk, including the most common plant-based alternatives like oat milk and almond milk.

 Many milk frothers are only built around using dairy milk, so this is a definite step up.
-Just note that whichever milk you choose will influence the flavor profile of your final coffee drink or hot chocolate (2).
+Just note that whichever milk you choose will influence the flavour profile of your final coffee drink or hot chocolate (2).

 Not a fan of coffee?
 Hot chocolate lovers will be just as excited about the Smeg Milk Frother.
 You can make hot chocolate directly in the frothing jug without damaging it.
 Simply add chocolate flakes or hot chocolate powder before frothing.
 You can also make cold drinks with cold foam, like milkshakes and chocolate milk.